vesuxyz/docs/blog/2024-11-18-4-months-review/index.md

 Turning to the _USDC_ market we find a completely different picture as shown in Figure 5.
 Shortly after launch (in July 2024) utilization on the USDC market reached a level of more than 90% reflecting the strong demand for USDC as a borrow asset.

-With utilization consistenly above the market's target utilization of 80%, the _Curve Controller_ shift the interest rate curve upwards at an increasing rate during the last week of August until the interest rate reaches a level of more than 12% by the end of August.
+With utilization consistently above the market's target utilization of 80%, the _Curve Controller_ shifts the interest rate curve upwards at an increasing rate during the last week of August until the interest rate reaches a level of more than 12% by the end of August.
 At this point, the market's interest rate seems attractive enough for LPs to supply more USDC (and borrowers repay debt) thereby reducing the utilization again.
 As utilization falls below the market's target utilization, the _Curve Controller_ too starts to shift the curve downwards.

 ![Vesu 4-Months USDC-Market Insights](./2024-07-15_2024-11-17_USDC.png "Vesu 4-Months USDC-Market Insights")
 _Figure 5: Utilization and borrow rates in the USDC market since launch._